kasiaaguti/sei-project-1/README.md

 The aim of the game is to get as many points as possible before the game board is filled with Tetriminos.

-## Goal

-Build an initial fully functional game.
-Practice how to think like a developer based on what we learned in week 1-3 of the course.
-Even things that seem simple now: How do I create create and move elements?
-How do I make them drop automatically without pressing the key?

 ## Process